SecureDrop has dependencies that need to be loaded onto the Admin Workstation

-- The Application Server IP address
+- the Application Server local IP address

-- The Monitor Server IP address
+- the Monitor Server local IP address

-- The SecureDrop Submission Key (from the Transfer Device)
+- the SecureDrop Submission Key (from the Transfer Device)

-- The SecureDrop Submission Key fingerprint
+- the SecureDrop Submission Key fingerprint

-- The email address that will receive alerts from OSSEC
+- the email address that will receive alerts from OSSEC

-- The GPG public key and fingerprint for the email address that will receive the alerts
+- the GPG public key and fingerprint for the email address that will receive the alerts

-- The username of the system admin
+- the username of the system admin

-- SecureDrop Submission Key public key file
+- the SecureDrop Submission Key public key file

 cp /media/[USB folder]/SecureDrop.asc install_files/ansible-base

-Run the configuration playbook and answer the prompts with values that match your environment:
+Next, run the configuration playbook and answer the prompts with values that match your environment:

-The script will automatically validate the answers you provided, and display
+The script will automatically validate the answers you provided and display

 written to the file